tanin47/sbt-web-test-js/README.md

 Requirement
 --------------

-- PhantomJS: because we run Jasmine tests using PhantomJS
+- [PhantomJS](http://phantomjs.org/): because we run Jasmine tests using PhantomJS
+- Scala 2.10.4+ or 2.11.X

 How to use it